On this page, you will learn

 - FAQ on Guidelines for Photocopying of Printed Works by Not-for-profit Educational Establishments

-In the CUHK Policy on Research, Intellectual Property and Knowledge Transfer (para.
-8) copyright over educational audio-visual materials produced by staff members in the course of the University’s employment or with the use of University equipment, facilities or other resources belongs to CUHK.
-Educational audio-visual materials are interpreted in their broadest sense and can include a wide range of digital materials from text, images, video or sound items to multiple choice question banks.
+In the CUHK Policy on Intellectual Property (para.
+5), copyright over materials produced by staff members in the course of the University’s employment or with the use of University equipment, facilities or other resources belongs to CUHK.

 Responsibility for any infringement of copyright rests with the person making the copy.
 Although the University has a responsibility to ensure that staff and students are aware of copyright and comply with the law, it remains the responsibility of the person making the copy to ensure they do not infringe copyright.
 Details of all the University’s Copyright and Intellectual Property Rights guidance can be found at http://www.cuhk.edu.hk/policy/copyright/en/.